awaregroup/IIALab/labs/Lab04.md

 2. Select **Next**, then **Submit**

 ### 3.3 - Verify Deployment on IoT Edge Device
-The module deployment is instant, however changes to the device can take around 5-7 minutes to take effect.
+The module deployment is instant, however, changes to the device can take around 5-7 minutes to take effect.
 Let's check that our device has loaded our Azure Stream Analytics module from the last step.

 1. Open the Start Menu and type **PowerShell**, then click **Run as Administrator**
 2. Inspect the currently running modules using the following command: